bhisaac/5eFP/5eFP-SRD.md

 >>>
 >>> WILD SHAPE FORM
 >>>
+>>> When you choose this circle, you can use Wild Shape to activate the astral wild shape form as a bonus action rather than an action.
+>>>
 >>> **_Astral._** You have 3 + LEVEL MAX wounds while in astral form.
 When you choose this form, you do not assume the shape of a beast.
 You remain in your normal form while gaining a number of additional features.
 Your form becomes translucent, taking on an indigo tint filled with points of moving lights.
 >>>> **_Lunar Attunement._** Whenever you cast a spell that has no visible effect (i.e., _cure wounds_), you discard solar attunement and gain lunar attunement.
 If you already have lunar attunement, discard it and activate _starfall_ (see below).
 >>>>